techidaily/site-win11-tips/source/_posts/breaking-down-windows-character-map-hurdles-a-step-by-step-solution.md

  If you've recently updated your Windows to the latest Windows version and are experiencing trouble accessing the Character Map, uninstall it.
 The process of uninstalling a Windows update is straightforward and simple.
 Here's how you do it:

-1. Open up your Control Panel (see[how to open the Control Panel on Windows](https://www.makeuseof.com/windows-open-control-panel/) ).
+1. Open up your Control Panel (see [how to open the Control Panel on Windows](https://www.makeuseof.com/windows-open-control-panel/) ).
 2. Navigate to**Programs and Features** .
 3. From there, select**View installed updates** in the left sidebar.
 ![View installed updates](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/view-installed-updates.jpg)